Follow us

 Mountaineering Autonomy & Safety course Level 1

-Objectives of the mountaineering safety course - Level 1
+Objectives of the Autonomy & Safety - Level 1 course

 Group session associates several people who don’t know each other.
 It allows for a planned program to benefit from an attractive price on fixed dates.
 This formula is ideal for people looking for the friendliness of a group.